-To enable transfer of new technology and practices within the industry, depending on the level of contribution to the cost of the project by the applicant and third party financier(s), if any, the Government would require that an appropriate level of shared use of the technology or practice covered in the relevant project by other interested members of the fisheries industry in an open, potential or perceived conflict of interest that may arise in the project to be implemented, including that between the applicant and member(s) of the Advisory Committee.
-The applicant should also make written declarations of interest in accordance with the guidelines set out in the Best Practice Checklist - Strengthening Integrity and Accountability - Government Funding Schemes Grantee's Guidebook compiled by the Independent Commission Against Corruption (ICAC) (see Appendix 1 of the Checklist), and put in place a mechanism to minimise such conflict of interest.
+5.11 To avoid conflict of interest, the applicant should declare any actual, potential or perceived conflict of interest that may arise in the project to be implemented, including that between the applicant and member(s) of the Advisory Committee.
+The applicant should also make written declarations of interest in accordance with the guidelines set out in the Best Practice Checklist - Strengthening Integrity and Accountability - Government Funding Schemes Grantee's Guidebook compiled by the Independent Commission Against Corruption (ICAC)5 (see Appendix 1 of the Checklist), and put in place a mechanism to minimise such conflict of interest.